 Dysfunctional politics generally, maintain the status quo, promote groupthink, advance the individual agenda at the expense of others, and avoid, confuse or prevent custodianship of assets, people and relationships, she says.

 In stark contrast to dysfunctional politics, healthy politics advance the organization’s agenda, she says.
 Healthy politics are appropriate and future-orientated, enhance individual resilience and enhance sense-making, Dr Volpe adds.

 “People who suffer most under such circumstances are naïve, are highly principled and strive to live their values”

 Dr Volpe answers questions about what to look for in a toxic leader, their greater impact and how to run a healthier workplace.

 Q: How do I know if I am dealing with a toxic leader?

 A toxic leader has a big ego.
 They have narcissistic, sociopathic and psychopathic tendencies.
-They do not have the ability to demonstrate empathy and compassion and have a selfish agenda.
-The ends justifies the means is their mentality.
+They cannot demonstrate empathy and compassion and have a selfish agenda.
+The ends justify the means in their mentality.

 Q: What are the biggest causes of dysfunctional office politics within my business?

-Q: What should I look for in order to assess if the political climate in my business is constructive or destructive?
+Q: What should I look for to assess if the political climate in my business is constructive or destructive?

-[A healthy climate] means that rules are abided by, that people of good will prevail.
+[A healthy climate] means that rules are abided by and that people of good will prevail.
 Power in action equals influence which equals politics, [so] when the agenda is personal and underhanded this is defined as bad politics.